Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Appendix for Theorem

 \subsection{Properties of Renyi divergence}

-We first state a lemma that provides an alternative characterization of the Renyi divergence: \begin{lemma} Let $P$ and $Q$ be two probability measures on $\R$ that are absolutely continuous with respect to each other, with point masses $P_0$ and $Q_0$ at zero.
-The Renyi divergence satisfies $I = 2D$, where
+We first state a lemma that provides an alternative characterization of the Renyi divergence.
+The proof of this lemma uses the same technique as Anantharam~\cite{anantharam2017variational}. \begin{lemma} Let $P$ and $Q$ be two probability measures on $S \subset \R$ that are absolutely continuous with respect to each other, with point masses $P_0$ and $Q_0$ at zero.
+Then $I(P, Q) = 2D$, where